-A petition can be filed with the Board by any public employee, group of public employees, or employee organization claiming to represent a majority of the employees in the proposed bargaining unit.
+A petition can be filed with the Board by an attorney on behalf of any public employee, group of public employees, or employee organization claiming to represent a majority of the employees in the proposed bargaining unit.
 The petitioner filing a petition for Certification for Representation, Decertification, or as an Intervening party must have a certain percentage of individuals for the required showing of interest to continue the Petition Process.
 When filing a petition, you must choose the type of petition and the purpose.

 Types of Petitions